 How many ideas will get picked?

-Typically between 8 and 12 ideas end up getting worked on over the course of the weekend, but it really depends on the number of participants that attend.
+Typically between 6 and 10 ideas end up getting worked on over the day on Saturday, but it really depends on the number of participants that attend.
 We want to make sure there are at least 3-4 people per team in order to ensure a good balance of skills and talents on each team.

 What if the idea I share doesn’t get picked?